 We recommend arriving in the Lake District one day prior to the start of the trail.
 Half-board accommodation can be booked in a local hotel the night before for an additional cost of £125 (2019 price) please enquire with your travel advisor.

-You begin your journey riding out through Grizedale Forest; a stunning area of the National Park.
+You begin your journey at 10am, riding out through Grizedale Forest; a stunning area of the National Park.
 You will then ride along tracks and through the heart of the forest taking in some breathtaking views.
 After several hours in the saddle you will be ready for a well earned rest at the Eagles Head Pub; a 16th century farmhouse which provides the perfect place for lunch.
 After lunch its time to burn off some calories with long canters over Coniston Fells taking in the stunning views of the Lake.
 You will then drop down to the edge of the Lake where you will have the chance to cool down your horse in the shallows.
 After a fantastic day of riding you will be ready for your bed and will stay overnight in Coniston at Oaklands Guest House.

 On day 2, you will ride out under the foot of Coniston Old Man and the famous slate mines.
 There is a great history behind this area which your hosts (the Myers Family) are strongly linked to and hope you will enjoy sharing their knowledge and passion for their birth place!
 The slate mines that you ride past were once owned and worked by the Myers’ past generations.
 Your journey will now take you down into Trover and across onto Lowick Common.
 Here there is quiet scenery and gentle canters.
 For lunch you will stop off at another traditional pub, The Royal Oak at Spark Bridge where the food is great and the hospitality is excellent.
 If on the two day trail the afternoon is spent with a steady ride back to the equestrian centre.
 If completing the three day trail you will travel onto the Wilsons Arms pub to stay overnight.